AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 * **Unsubscription link**: inserts a link enabling to unsubscribe from all deliveries (blacklist).
 * **Formatting function for proper nouns**: generates the **toSmartCase** Javascript function, which changes the first letter of each word to uppercase.
 This block must be inserted in the source code of the delivery, into **`<script></strong>...<strong></script>`** tags.

-  In the example below, the function is used to replace the

-  #  element "My header" by "My new header" with uppercase letters at each word:
+  In the example below, the function is used to replace the element "My header" by "My new header" with uppercase letters at each word:

-  {#element-my-header-by-my-new-header-with-uppercase-letters-at-each-word}

   ```
   <h1 id="sample">My header</h1>